rmit-programming-club/People/index.md

 # Executive
 ## Sam Nolan (President)
+Sam Nolan is a third year BH101 Bachelor of Science (Dean's Scholar, Computer Science) (Honours) Student.
+(Which is basically Computer science + an honours year)

+Sam Nolan is interested in a lot of different types of technoligies, but is particularly fond of:

+ - Haskell
+ - Functional Programming
+ - PostgreSQL
+ - Data Analysis
+ - Build Systems

 ### Round table socials
 Coded the round table bot and has run all the socials for the programming club